 Iowa's open enrollment law allows students residing in one district to request transfer to another school district upon the parent's request.
-Students wishing to open enroll to another district must apply for open enrollment.
+Students wishing to open-enroll to another district must apply for open enrollment.
 Open enrolled students from low-income families may qualify for transportation assistance.
 Open enrollment may result in loss of athletic eligibility for students open enrolling.
 Students interested in open enrollment out of the school district must contact the home district superintendent for information and forms.
+July 1st is the final day for open enrollment.